jooby-dev/jooby-docs/docs/analog/parameter-types.md

 > [!CAUTION]
 > If timeout is set to < 5 sec, due to network issues some messages could be skipped.
-> The best is avoid small timeout for installed devices.
+> It is better to avoid a small timeout for installed devices.

 ### Examples